 Also, active leaders don’t sit in their office all day waiting for status reports.
 They are out and about, conversing with the people on the ground and in the trenches.
 This is the only way to obtain an accurate picture of what is happening in the company.

 Hamel, author of What Matters Now, stresses the importance of providing workers with the tools that they need to be successful.
 Active leaders provide an environment that encourages and motivates employees to do their best work.
-These leaders work to remove any obstacles.
+These leaders work to remove any obstacles and give employees strong guidance in growing their leadership abilities.
 This may range from providing additional training when needed, to purchasing software or equipment that makes the job less tedious and time-consuming.
 It may also include non-tangibles, such as ensuring that workers have a work-life balance.

 Terri Williams is a freelance writer who focuses on a wide variety of topics for a range of websites including Business.com.